ChristianDarr-personal/device-onvif-camera/doc/auto-discovery.md

     ```

 - Device Name:  Manufacturer-Model-UUID (The UUID extracted from the probe response's EndpointReference address)
-- The serviceName, profileName, adminState, autoEvets are defined by the provisionWatcher
+- The serviceName, profileName, adminState, autoEvents are defined by the provisionWatcher
 - Predefine the driver config authMode and secretPath for discovered device, for exmaple:
   - DefaultAuthMode="usernametoken"
   - DefaultSecretPath="credentials001"